3 Things to Know About the RRSP Contribution Deadline

 Contributions can be made to an RRSP over the course of a year.
 Naturally, contribution deadlines do vary from year to year.
 Today, I want to cover three things every Canadian investor should know about the RRSP contribution deadline.
 Let’s jump in.

-1 RRSP Deadline: The when
+1 | RRSP Deadline: The When

-2 Tax implications
+2 | Tax implications

 Canadians will receive two separate receipts if they make RRSP contributions in both periods.
-The first receipt will be for contributions made between March 2 and December 31, 2023 while the second receipt will be for contributions made between January 1, 2024 and February 29, 2024.
-Canadian investors must claim both amounts on their 2023 income tax return.
+The first receipt will be for contributions made between March 1 and December 31, 2024 while the second receipt will be for contributions made between January 1, 2025 and March 3, 2025.
+Canadian investors must claim both amounts on their 2024 income tax return.
 You should wait to file your taxes until you receive the second RRSP tax slip.

 The carry forward option applies to all RRSP contributions, regardless of when they are executed.
 Of course, Canadian account holders must declare these contributions on their taxes the year that they make them.
 However, you do not need to use them as deductions for that year.

-3 When to make your RRSP contribution
+3 | When to make your RRSP contribution

 Before you make an RRSP contribution, it is worth consulting your most recent Notice of Assessment on your CRA My Account.
 That way, you can see whether you have remaining contribution room for the year you are in.
 Indeed, exceeding your RRSP contribution limit can result in tax penalties.

-Canadian investors who are looking to contribute by February 29, 2024 should consider their options in the ETF market.
+Canadian investors who are looking to contribute by March 3, 2025 should consider their options in the ETF market.

 Disclaimer